 The family was grateful for the excellent care they received, but understandably disappointed that Jonas was so ill.
 They didn’t want Jonas to miss out on this once in a lifetime event.
 They asked for permission to set up their tent and Jonas' telescope on the front lawn of Children's Hospital in hopes of bringing Jonas outside for a few minutes to see the eclipse.
-They received permission and the telescope was a fun surprise for Palmetto Health team members and patient families.
+They received permission and the telescope was a fun surprise for Prisma Health team members and patient families.

 “Setting up the telescope was a small way of giving back,” said Darren Prager.
 “It was a joy to share the excitement of the eclipse with others.
 We have felt so supported by the care team at Children’s Hospital.”

 Jonas was able to experience the eclipse after all.
 “We brought him outside with the help of the Child Life team.
 He was in a lot of pain, but he was there for totality,” said Annie Oberstar.

 This was a special moment for everyone but also is a great example of what the Child Life program at Prisma Health Children’s Hospital–Midlands does every day.
 Their role is to help children and their families cope with health care experiences while still allowing them to enjoy each moment.
 The certified child life specialists are child development experts who focus on the emotional and developmental needs of children and families in a health care setting.